panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 ## 2. Debouncing the controlled input

-If you tried the previous filtering implementation, you might notice that as soon as you type a character into the input field, the list gets filtered right away.
+If you tried the above filtering implementation, you might notice that as soon as you type a character into the input field, the list gets filtered right away.

 That's not always convenient because it distracts the user when typing the query.
-You can improve the user experience by applying a debounce: when the user types the query does not filter right away but apply to filter after a timeout of 400ms.
+Let's improve the user experience with debouncing: when the user types the query, let's filter the list after a timeout of 400ms.

-How could you debounce a controlled input?
-Let's see a possible implementation:
+Let's see a possible implementation of a debounced controlled input:

 ```jsx{1,5,10}
 import { useDebouncedValue } from './useDebouncedValue';